 I keep on learning about my sensitivities – it’s mind-boggling!
 Had someone told me I’d feel the difference between a smooth-surfaced road and a rough-surfaced road while travelling in a car I [...]

 That was my endnote for 2019.
 As life evolves within my 3km radius, I find myself looking back less and less and looking forward more and more.
 Bitter, defines the heartache of not being able to see loved ones as often and the missing perks of our previous city life.
 Sweet, is being defined by new friends, the gallery, our new home and the sea that surrounds us.
 As for confused, another year has passed and I still don't feel anyone can quite define what's going on with my body.
 Does it matter heading into a new year?

 My endless efforts to find a way to get back into regular yoga practice keep falling on their head.
 Pardon my pun... but I am hopeful FeetUp may help with that problem.
 Prior to living in the land of pelvic pain, I lived in the land of bliss practising yoga regularly – four times per week!
 For 45 minutes I was part dog, part warrior, a cat, a cow, even a pelican at times.
 I became a tree, saluted the sun and enjoyed many various poses.
 To end my routine, I'd slide up into shoulder stand (8 minutes), then send my toes passed my head in plough pose (for another 8 minutes) before unravelling to a corpse in Savasana pose.
 That was before I went for a walk!

 Ages ago, I blogged about this magic move my diagnosing physiotherapist showed me.
 It was the first time in 4.5 years that my pain was shut off.
-It was heaven and I can still remember the moment of silence and [...]
+It was heaven and I [...]